Giving Back, Serving Others

 Dawn has engaged within the special needs communities including:

-- Served as a patient advocate meeting with members of Congress on Capitol Hill and with Governor Terry McAuliffe through advocating for legislation to ensure safe food preparation for those with food allergies
+- Served as a patient advocate meeting with members of Congress on Capitol Hill by advocating for legislation to ensure safe food preparation for those with food allergies

-- Testifying at the Virginia General Assembly joint budget committees
+- Testified at the Virginia General Assembly joint budget committees

 - Appointed to the American Partnership for Eosinophilic Disorders (APFED) Board of Directors

-- Serve as a guest writer and blogger and eosinophil-associated and rare diseases
+- Served as a guest writer, podcast co-host, and blogger and eosinophil-associated and rare diseases

-- Drafted content and also wrote requests for annual Virginia proclamation supporting National Eosinophil Awareness Week
+- Drafted content and also wrote requests for an annual Virginia proclamation supporting National Eosinophil Awareness Week

 - Coordinated a regional patient support network and served as a family and practitioner engagement through education forums